NattyNarwhal/Colours/README.md

  * [ ] I'm not entirely happy with the UI though.
 * [ ] DPI awareness in SWF version: Does this even work?
 * [X] Colour pallettes - both either readymades and/or custom "bookmark" like ones.
- * [X] Perhaps parse GIMP or Photoshop pallettes if we do go with this.
-  * GIMP format is done.
-Photoshop format would be a weekend project, due to the complexity of the format.
  * Should favourites be implemented the same way as a pallette?
 This is flexible, though not as simple to implement UI or code wise.
 * [ ] Rebrand? - Colours is a generic name.
  * [ ] To go with this, maybe an icon.